neondatabase/schema-diff-action/README.md

 pull request and writes a comment to the pull request highlighting the schema differences.

-It supports workflows where schema changes are made on a development branch, and pull requests are created for review before merging the changes back into the main branch.
-By including schema changes as a comment in the pull request, reviewers can easily assess the differences directly within the pull request.
+It supports workflows where schema changes are made on a branch.
+When you create or update a pull request containing schema changes, the action automatically generates a comment within the pull request.
+By including the schema diff as part of the comment, reviewers can easily assess the changes directly within the pull request.

 You can take a look at the [example PR comment](docs/pr_comment.md) to see what the output looks like.